a7mdAli/currency-exchange/README.md

 # This will ask you for the API access_key
 # paste the API access key you've received upon registration with currencylayer.
 ```

+# Acknowledgements
+* Using the flag assets found [here](https://github.com/transferwise/currency-flags) to make the currencies a bit more glanceable.
+* The app icon is from [icons8.com](https://icons8.com/icons/set/currency-exchange).